Hawaii Packing List: What to Bring to Hawaii

 But now I just discovered Girlfriend Collective.
 I haven't tried them yet but - bear with me - they are made from recycled water bottles and fishing nets.
 Every purchase helps to remove waste from the oceans and a percentage of sales are donated to Healthy Seas.
 They are also very size inclusive and use models that look like real people, not models.
 Shop them here:

 ACTIVEWEAR TOPS.
 While I think it's incredibly important to have quality bottoms and sneakers, I find it's fine to buy cheaper workout tops because quality deos not effect you as much there.
 Click here for where I often find mine.
+I've also been testing out and LOVING the selection of fitness tops from Amazon!
+Click here for my Amazon fitness essentials.

 SLEEPWEAR.
 I am ride or die for PJ Salvage pajamas!
 I live in their sets at home but Hawaii is too hot for that, of course.
 Instead I recommend their soft slip.
 Click here to see latest prices.